ShaniAharon/gpt-task-improve/README.md

 # ChatGPT API Wrapper App

-This is a Python Flask application that demonstrates a backend with two routes, one GET and one POST.
-The POST route sends a message to the OpenAI API, and the GET route shows some text.
+This is an imporved version of the Python Flask application that serves as a wrapper for the ChatGPT API.
+It features user authentication, message history, and interaction with the OpenAI API.
+Users can log in, send messages to the OpenAI API, and view their message history.

 ## Getting Started